joysmith/AWS-by-rober_bunch/notes/README.md

   git --version
 ```

-# HTTPS and a VirtualHost
+# Generating HTTPS certificate and a VirtualHost

 1. run the following cmds